abdelshok/ttp-fs/README.md

 ## Why ⛩

 Had the idea of creating a specific FinTech company, so I decided to get familiar with the different financial APIs and build a small application around that, while also refreshing my AWS-related knowledge.
 Users authenticate using Amazon Cognito and double authentication is implemented to improve security.
-Users are automatically given 10,000 fictional dollars to invest and can use them to trade stocks, using real-time data powered by the iEX API.
-A live analysis of their portfolio, based on opening day prices is also displayed upon logging in.
+Users are automatically given 10,000 fictional dollars to invest and can use them to trade stocks (e.g. AAPL), using real-time data powered by the iEX API.
+A live analysis of their portfolio, based on opening day prices, and a history of their transactions is also displayed uppon logging in.

 ## Documentation